xbeat/Machine-Learning/README.md

 Telegram is a popular messaging platform that allows users to interact with bots, which are essentially automated programs that can perform various tasks.
 Python, with its simplicity and extensive libraries, is an excellent choice for creating Telegram bots.
 In this slideshow, we'll explore the process of building a Telegram bot using Python.

+## Securing Python Mitigating Shell Injection Vulnerabilities

+Understanding Shell Injection Vulnerability

+Shell injection is a critical security vulnerability in Python applications that can occur when user input is directly used in shell commands.
+This vulnerability allows attackers to execute arbitrary commands on the system, potentially leading to severe security breaches.

 ## Regularization in Machine Learning

 What is Regularization?